ptakf-uek/ChmuSK/README.md

 ChmuSK is a cloud storage service for consumers.
 ChmuSK allows its users to privately store files, such as pictures, videos and documents, and access them from any computer connected to the Internet.

-Project developed by Filip Ptak, Maciej Jastrzębski and Krystian Taf.
+Project developed by Maciej Jastrzębski, Filip Ptak and Krystian Taf.

 ***